5 Common Relapse Triggers and How to Avoid Them After Rehab

 1. Proximity to Substance-Using People

 To stay on the safe side, it’s better to avoid these relapse triggers altogether, especially in the early stages of addiction recovery.
-It’s a smart strategy to have a ready response to decline or politely excuse yourself from meeting these people.
-Mentally preparing for these situations can lower your chances of relapsing, however, if you did see anyone or find yourself in a vulnerable state afterwards, don’t hesitate to reach out to your therapist or addiction counsellor.
+It’s a smart strategy to have a ready response to decline or politely excuse yourself from meeting these people.Â

 2. Difficult Relationships

-Toxic relationships are relapse triggers waiting to happen.
-They come with extreme emotional stress, which has long been established as one of the leading causes of addiction.
-A study published in the Current Psychiatry Reports suggests that there’s an increased “wanting” for addictive substances or activity in times of stressful situations, particularly if it has become your primary coping mechanism.
-The stress trigger can come from a rocky marriage, messy divorce, abusive relationship, terrible boss, peer pressure, or family conflict.
+A study published in the Current Psychiatry Reports suggests there’s an increased “wanting” for addictive substances or activity in stressful situations, particularly if it has become your primary coping mechanism.
+The stress trigger can come from a rocky marriage, messy divorce, abusive relationship, terrible boss, peer pressure, or family conflict.Â

 3. Joyous Occasions

-Recovering addicts may feel slightly tense when taking part in celebrations or social gatherings where temptations like alcoholic drinks may be served.
-The holiday season can be particularly treacherous because it’s easy to get in a festive mood where you’re more inclined to get carried away, cut some slack, and drink the night away while partying with friends.
-The flip side to that is if you find yourself alone and feeling sorry for yourself, you may end up opening a bottle of wine in order to numb the isolation.
+Recovering addicts may feel slightly tense when participating in celebrations or social gatherings, where temptations like alcoholic drinks may be served.
+The holiday season can be particularly treacherous, because it’s easy to get in a festive mood where you’re more inclined to get carried away, cut some slack, and drink the night away while partying with friends.
+The flip side is if you find yourself alone and feeling sorry for yourself, you may end up opening a bottle of wine to numb the isolation.Â

 Although these are possible scenarios, they are not a given.
 Attending a party doesn’t mean you’ll automatically relapse.
 There’s a fine balance between enjoying yourself and knowing when you’re at risk.
 Here are some tips that can help you handle this relapse trigger:

-- Be selective about parties and events that you attend.
+- Be selective about parties and events that you attend.Â

-- Family and friends usually show support by throwing sober parties with alcohol-free drinks.
+- Family and friends usually show support by throwing sober parties with alcohol-free drinks.Â

-- Always bring a partner or a friend when going out.
-They can act as your go-to support and help you exit whenever you feel like things are getting too much to handle.
+- Always bring a partner or friend when going out.
+They can act as your go-to support and help you exit whenever you feel like things are getting too much to handle.Â

 - Bring your own drink if you’re attending an event.
 It’s a cool strategy to ward off awkward questions about why you’re not drinking or keep people from offering you one.